How Much Money Should You Have Before Getting a Financial Advisor?

 • retirement planning

-• tax optimization
+• tax management

 • estate planning